 Are there security concerns with 2FA?

 There will be security concerns for anything and everything that touches the internet, and 2FA is not immune to this statement.
 Like we mentioned previously, hackers can easily guess security questions just as easily as they can a password.
-And some security researchers have claimed that a code texted to your phone can be intercepted through sophisticated social engineering tactics.
-It also wasn’t too long ago when over five million fingerprints were stolen from the Office of Personnel Management.
-You can change a password, but you can’t change a fingerprint.
+Some security researchers have claimed that a code texted to your phone can be intercepted through sophisticated social engineering tactics.

-This being said, 2FA is still significantly more secure than a password like ‘password’ will ever be, and we recommend implementing this feature wherever possible.
 If you’d like to see which sites and apps offer 2-factor authentication, twofactorauth.org has a list of most of the major websites who offer 2FA with step-by-step instructions on how to implement this feature.